cloud-devops-enthusiast/Microsoft-Azure/Azure Lab/Azure Virtual Machines.md

 - High Performance Compute: These VMs are used for the workloads which requires the fastest and most powerful processors.
 These VMs are an ideal choice for modelling and simulating the complex systems, high performance computing (HPC) and analytics.

+After knowing a lot about the VMs size, lets think about a scenario where you want to add more cores or memory to your existing VM or you want to reduce the cores or memory of your existing VM.
+Here you can do this by resizing your VMs.
+This option gives you full control with the flexibility and elastic approach to your VMs.

 *Azure Storage*

 As discussed in my previous blog, Here Azure Managed Disk does all the work for you in backend and you don't need to worry about the storage of the VMs.
 You just need to specify the disk size and the performance you need out of your VMs.